ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 }
 ```
 ### Create SnakeYAML entry point
-The org.yaml.snakeyaml.Yaml Class is the entrypoint to the SnakeYAML API.
+The `org.yaml.snakeyaml.Yaml` Class is the entry point to the SnakeYAML API.
 The corresponding generated Ballerina object is Yaml.
-The  function newYaml5() is mapped to the default constructor of the Java class.
+The function `newYaml5()` is mapped to the default constructor of the Java class.
 ```ballerina
 Yaml yaml = newYaml5();
 ```
 ###  Loads the YAML Document
-We’ll be using the org.yaml.snakeyaml.Yaml.load(InputStream is) method to get a Java Map instance from the given InputStream.
+We'll be using the `org.yaml.snakeyaml.Yaml.load(InputStream is)` method to get a Java Map instance from the given InputStream.
 ```ballerina

 InputStream inputStream = new (fileInputStream.jObj);
 Object mapObj = yaml.load2(inputStream);
 ```
 The generated code does not handle Java subtyping at the moment.
-Therefore InputStream inputStream = newFileInputStream3(filename) will not compile.
+Therefore `InputStream inputStream = newFileInputStream3(filename) `will not compile.
 We will improve this in a future release.
-As a workaround, you can create a new java.io.InputStream as above.
-You can find more details in the “The bindgen tool” section.
+As a workaround, you can create a new `java.io.InputStream` as above.

-The org.yaml.snakeyaml.Yaml.load(InputStream is) method is a generic method.
-The bindgen tool does to support Java generics at the moment.
+The `org.yaml.snakeyaml.Yaml.load(InputStream is)` is a generic method.
+The bindgen tool does not support Java generics at the moment.
 That is why the corresponding Ballerina method returns an Object.

 ###  Print returned the Map instance.
 You can print the content of the Map instance the standard out as follows.